bnb-chain/bep3-deputy/spec/config.md

 + other_chain_auto_retry_timeout: how long(in seconds) you think tx is lost if it is not included in other chain(pending or can not found in blockchain).
 + other_chain_expire_height_span: expire height span of HTLT tx sent by deputy.
 + other_chain_min_accept_expire_height_span: min expire height span for received HTLT tx in other chain.
-+ other_chain_min_remain_height: min expire remaining height for HTLT tx in other chain when send HTLT tx in binance chain.
++ other_chain_min_remain_height: min expire remaining height for HTLT tx in other chain when send HTLT tx in bnb chain.
 + other_chain_min_swap_amount: min swap amount(with decimal) for each swap request.
 + other_chain_max_swap_amount: max swap amount(with decimal) for each swap request.
 + other_chain_max_deputy_out_amount: max deputy out amount(with decimal) for each swap request.